-Window to wall ratio (WWR) is a building characteristic that can have significant impact on building energy use.
+Window to wall ratio (WWR) is another building characteristic that can have significant impact on building energy use.
 Although window performance is regulated by the energy code, the amount of glazing allowed is more flexible, subject to some limits by the code, but not specifically proscribed.
 To assess the impact of different levels of WWR, the medium office prototype was modeled with a range of different WWR's, ranging from 15% to 60%.
 This reflects a fairly typical range of outcomes seen in the building stock.
-Figure 13 below shows that changes to WWR affect different building end uses by highly variable amounts, and these impacts can be significant.
+Error!
+Reference source not found. below shows that changes to WWR affect different building energy end uses by highly variable amounts, and these impacts can be significant.
+Although it is clear that WWR has a significant impact on building energy use, no information was available about measured WWR characteristics in the building stock on which to base modifications to this variable, so it was not included in the adjustments to this prototype in the sensitivity analysis.

-Figure 13.
-Impact of change in WWR on end-use energy for 2006 Medium Office prototype
+Figure 10.
+Impact of change in WWR on end-use energy for 2006 Medium Office prototype (dashed line shows modeled baseline WWR value)